craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 2.4 =
+* New: Added the option of using a shortcode, [rtec-registration-form], to place the registration form anywhere on the single event page.
+Change the "Form Location" setting on the "Form" tab to "Shortcode" to use this feature.
+* New: Changed how the form is placed on the single event page to work with The Events Calendar 4.7 and WordPress 5.0.

 = 2.3 =
 * New: Support for Google's Recaptcha Version 2 spam prevention.
 Follow [these directions](https://roundupwp.com/faq/get-google-recaptcha-api-key/) to retrieve and use Google's API keys and start using this feature.
 * New: Files that generate html for emails can now be overridden by adding new files to your theme.
 Follow [these instructions](https://roundupwp.com/faq/change-html-email-templates/)